grahamwaters/Sherwood/README.md

 > `nohup ./bot.py &`

-The overall flow looks like this:
+### The general flow of the Sherwood Bot looks like this:
-* Load the configuration and initialize or load a previously saved state
+1. Load the configuration and initialize or load a previously saved state
-* Load saved data points or download new ones from Kraken
+2. Load saved data points or download new ones from Kraken
-* Every 5 minutes (you can customize this in the settings), download the latest price info from Kraken for each coin
+3. Every 5 minutes (you can customize this in the settings), download the latest price info from Kraken for each coin
-* Compute [moving averages](https://www.investopedia.com/terms/m/movingaverage.asp) and [RSI](https://www.investopedia.com/terms/r/rsi.asp), making sure that there haven't been any interruptions in the data sequence
+4. Compute [moving averages](https://www.investopedia.com/terms/m/movingaverage.asp) and [RSI](https://www.investopedia.com/terms/r/rsi.asp), making sure that there haven't been any interruptions in the data sequence
-* If the conditions to buy or sell are met, submit the corresponding order
+5. If the conditions to buy or sell are met, submit the corresponding order
-* Rinse and repeat
+6. Rinse and repeat

-The bot maintains a list of purchased assets (saved as `orders.pickle`) and at each iteration, it determines if the conditions to sell any of them are met.
-It also handles swing and miss orders, by checking if any of the orders placed during the previous iteration are still pending (not filled), and cancels them.
+> The bot maintains a list of purchased assets (saved as `orders.pickle`) and at each iteration, it determines if the conditions to sell any of them are met.
+It also handles swing and miss orders, by checking if any of the orders placed during the previous iteration are still pending (not filled), and cancels them (Bowling, 2020).

+---

 Jason Crouse does a great job outlining the technical indicators in his readme file.
 I have included his descriptions below for supplemental review.
 > ## Indicators